jsdotlua/react-lua/docs/migrating-from-legacy/upgrading-to-react-lua.md

 This creates a dependency on the `RoactCompat` package, which provides [a compatibility layer](../api-reference/roact-compat.md) for migrating from legacy APIs.

 Since it's still named `Roact` in the above snippet, it will be aliased to `Roact` in your code.
-If your code meets the [minimum requirements](minimum-requirements.md), this dependency change will upgrade your project to Roact 17 without requiring any further changes to your source code.
+If your code meets the [minimum requirements](minimum-requirements.md), this dependency change will upgrade your project to React Lua without requiring any further changes to your source code.

 ### Accessing New Features